SeismicData/ASDF_definition/technical_details.rst

-should investigate if the GPS people actually use SEED, I know the SCEC serves them as SAC and the actual raw GPS measurements are their own formats, but the actual displacement could just as well be stored in a SEED file - then it would also be suitable for SDF).
+should investigate if the GPS people actually use SEED, I know the SCEC serves them as SAC and the actual raw GPS measurements are their own formats, but the actual displacement could just as well be stored in a SEED file - then it would also be suitable for ASDF).

 The actual structure is defined as follows